smoll/page-objectify/README.md

 ```

 Currently, only those HTML elements with a **non-empty id attribute** will have PageObject accessors generated for them.

+For another example (using watir-webdriver and phantomjs via the `phantomjs` gem), see [this integration test](features/generator.feature).

 ## Debugging & Development